navicore/augie/README.md

    See sub-project [here](augie/tree/master/Augmatic).

 note, ActionBarSherlock is in the repo just as a convenience.
-We've not made any changes to it.
+We've not made any changes to it. note, OpenCV is in the repo just as a convenience.
+We've not made any changes to it except to comment out Ice Cream Sandwich stuff.

 Terms
 ---